Pennsylvania councilman charged with stealing opioids

-WEST READING, Pa. — Authorities say a Pennsylvania councilman wearing a ski mask stole more than $16,000 in prescription opioids from a drug store.
+WEST READING, Pa. — A Pennsylvania councilman wearing a ski mask stole more than $16,000 in prescription opioids from a drug store in the town he serves, prosecutors said.

-Berks County District Attorney’s office says Kirk Mullen was arrested Friday and charged with robbery, theft, possession, intent to distribute and more.
+Kirk Mullen, 34, was arrested Friday and charged with robbery, theft, receiving stolen property, possession and intent to distribute.

-The 34-year-old is a member of the West Reading borough council who has been in office since last year.
+The West Reading man has served on the borough council since January 2018.
+The town has a population of about 4,200 and is a suburb of Reading.

 There was no attorney information for Mullen listed in court records.
 A message was left with Berks County Jail System.